igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 To minimize unintentional exposure of information, loss bits provide an explicit loss signal -- a preferred way to share information per {{!RFC8558}}.

-New protocols communly have specific privacy goals, and loss reporting must ensure that loss information does not compromise those privacy goals.
+New protocols commonly have specific privacy goals, and loss reporting must ensure that loss information does not compromise those privacy goals.
 For example, {{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a connection to reduce the likelihood of a passive observer linking old and new